intel/llm-on-ray/README.md

 ### Adopt to your dataset
 If your data do not meets the supported formats, you may need to preprocess the data into the standard format.
 Here we provide several examples include `example/finetune/open_assistant` and `example/finetune/dolly1`.
 After running `cd examples/finetune/open_assistant; python process_data.py`, a directory named `data` will output to the `examples/finetune/open_assistant` directory, just modify the configuration items `train_file` and `validation_file` to the corresponding file in `data` to start your own task.
 So does `example/finetune/dolly1` and other user-defined dataset.

+## Disclaimer
+To the extent that any public datasets are referenced by Intel or accessed using tools or code on this site those datasets are provided by the third party indicated as the data source.
+Intel does not create the data, or datasets, and does not warrant their accuracy or quality.
+By accessing the public dataset(s), or using a model trained on those datasets, you agree to the terms associated with those datasets and that your use complies with the applicable license.

+Intel expressly disclaims the accuracy, adequacy, or completeness of any public datasets, and is not liable for any errors, omissions, or defects in the data, or for any reliance on the data.
+Intel is not liable for any liability or damages relating to your use of public datasets.